Skip to main content

 One source studies undergraduates and another studies professionalsGap: population differences limit direct comparison.

-Table 2: In Atlas, the useful output is the checked path from claim, to citation, to matrix row.
+Table 2: The useful result is a clear path from claim to source passage to matrix row.

 Atlas logoAtlas